 Mark Molony is a coach, counsellor and educator.
 He is the co-founder with John Bruna of the Mindful Life Program.

-Over the past 30 years Mark Molony has spent a lot of time watching people trying to get things done.
-In fact, most of his conversations are sparked by the inability of people to get the things done they want done.
+Over the past 30 years, Mark Molony has spent a lot of time watching people trying to get things done.
+In fact, most of his conversations are sparked by the inability of people to get the things done they want to be done.

 Whilst we often know what we need to do and have a genuine intent to do them, we often don’t.
 What stops us from translating our intention into action?